playmobaio/leagueio/README.md

 `npm run lint`: Run ESLint on project

-`npm run build`: Will run typescript compiler and copy new js files to `dist`.
+`npm run build`: Cleans the dist folder before copying over non ts files to corresponding folder in dist (Pleas make sure it is enumerated in one of the tasks see package.json) and also transpiles typescript to js and serves code from `dist` folder.

 ## Todo